 The proposed windows would be 2.5 inches across and weigh between 15 and 17.5 grams.
 These weights correspond to between 75 and 87 carats!
 And these windows would be very different from the Hope Diamond.
-The difference being, the Hope Diamond is a single crystal while the Air Force diamonds would be polycrystalline, with many very tiny diamonds put together.
+The Hope Diamond is a single crystal, while the Air Force diamonds would be polycrystalline, with many very tiny diamonds put together.
 The second difference between the two is the time period.
 Instead of crushing a chunk of carbon over millions of years deep in the Earth, the diamond windows will be created in several weeks by a process called chemical vapor deposition.
 Companies like Apollo Diamond and Gemesis specialize in creating the synthetic diamonds that the Air Force is interested in. the powerful qualities of the diamond would withstand bird strikes and other physical stresses encountered during flight.

 A great decision; it would definitely increase the safety of the pilots on board.
 However, the diamond-encrusted aircraft won’t be flying the skies anytime soon.
 It takes quite a while for new technology and devices to make it into commercial or military devices.